johnny13/hui/README.md

 ```

 ## Theme Building
-If you want to customize hui for your site, the easiest way to to swap out the hui-dark.css or hui-light.css theme for the hui-x.xx.x.css unminifed base css file.
+If you want to really customize the look and feel of hui for your site, the easiest way to do this, is simply swap out the hui-dark.css or hui-light.css minified theme for the hui-x.xx.x.css unminifed base css file.

 This will give you a base core.
-Now copy the dark or light dev-theme.css file, and add your new file AFTER the unminifed hui.css.
-Now customize to your hearts content!
+Next copy the dark or light dev-theme.css file.
+Now link your new file AFTER the unminifed hui.css on your page header.
+Finally you can now customize your new theme, or make changes to the core should you need to.

 Full Theme information can be found at [hui.huement.com/themes/](http://hui.huement.com/themes/)